SebaViana/aws-inventory-reporter/README.md

 ./aws-inventory-reporter.sh
 ```

-The output of this script will consist of information about each of each resource mentioned above.
+The output of this script will consist of specific information and the total amount of each resource mentioned above.